 The best and easiest way to keep on top of your finances is by using accounting software.
 There are lots of options, but my preferred software for service-based businesses is FreeAgent.
-And, did you know that if you sign up for a free Mettle account, you get a free FreeAgent licence and can save yourself up to £150 a year*, based on FreeAgent’s lowest tariff.
+And, did you know that if you sign up for a free Mettle account, you get a free FreeAgent licence and can save yourself more than £150 a year*, based on FreeAgent’s lowest tariff.

 5. Repeat the process annually and learn from past years, successes, mistakes... what is working and what isn't.